constellation99/bp/README.md

 Implementation of Navarro and Cordova's "Simple and Efficient Fully-Functional Succinct Trees" (2018).
 Builds off of biocore's [improved-octo-waddle](https://github.com/biocore/improved-octo-waddle/tree/master).
 Work in progress.

 Next steps:
+- Check that my implementation aligns with paper
 - More robust and comprehensive unit testing
 - More extensive benchmarking
 - Convert to Cython